NiamhOL/Project-2019/README.md

 ![Summary](https://github.com/NiamhOL/Project-2019/blob/master/Iris%20Species%20Overview.PNG)

+![Overview](https://github.com/NiamhOL/Project-2019/blob/master/Iris%20data%20overview%202.PNG)

+![Overview1](https://github.com/NiamhOL/Project-2019/blob/master/Iris%20data%20overview%20start.PNG)

+![Sample](https://github.com/NiamhOL/Project-2019/blob/master/iris%20overview%20sample.PNG)

 By using head, tail and sample functions is it possible to get a general overiew of the datset at different levels.
 This allows for a great understanding of the data anvailable for analysis.
 Using the*sample* function generates a random sample of the data within the database.
 From this one can see that 'Iris-setosa' appears to have a smaller petal compared to the other species.
 Therefore, even without detailed stastical analysis, there are already signs of compariability between 'Iris-virginica' and 'Iris-versicolor'.

-![Overview](https://github.com/NiamhOL/Project-2019/blob/master/Iris%20data%20overview%202.PNG)

-![Overview1](https://github.com/NiamhOL/Project-2019/blob/master/Iris%20data%20overview%20start.PNG)

-![Sample](https://github.com/NiamhOL/Project-2019/blob/master/iris%20overview%20sample.PNG)

 #### ii.
 Summary of the dataset

+Using the *describe* function in pandas generates an output table with a statistical overview of the data.

 ![Basic](https://github.com/NiamhOL/Project-2019/blob/master/Iris%20dataset%20description.PNG)